 Direct costs incurred during the grant term and specified in the Grant Agreement will be eligible for reimbursement.
-Direct costs are defined as costs directly tied to the implementation of the Grant Agreement including, but not limited to: personnel costs for project management and grant administration, labor, subcontracts, equipment costs, supplies, translation or interpretation, or travel expenses directly tied to the implementation of the grant.
+Direct costs are defined as costs directly tied to the implementation of the Grant Agreement including, but not limited to: personnel costs for project management and grant administration, labor, subcontracts, equipment costs, supplies, translation or interpretation, peer-to-peer learning opportunities, or travel expenses directly tied to the implementation of the grant.
 Grantees must adhere to the following requirements:

-- Travel reimbursements must adhere to the State rates and conditions established on the CalHR website13, with the exception of "incidentals" and out-of-state travel, which will not be reimbursable under this grant. - Subcontractor procurement processes must adhere to local requirements.
+- Travel reimbursements must adhere to the State rates and conditions established on the CalHR website14, except for "incidentals" and out-of-state travel, which will not be reimbursable under this grant. - Subcontractor procurement processes must adhere to local requirements.